Huang Daopo: Memorial

 In 1989, The People's Bank of China published a set of commemorative coins for the outstanding historical figures in China.
 One of them is with an image of Huang Daopo.
 The head side is with the national emblem, national number, and year number.
 On the tail side is the figure of Huang Daopo.

 According to the folklore, the sixth of the fourth lunar month is the birthday of Huang Daopo.
-So this day is also called as “birthday of cotton” in China.
+So this day is also called as "birthday of cotton" in China.

 A crater on Venus is named for her.

 Portrayals

 Huang Daopo is a stage play is directed by Gao Du, a professor of Beijing Dance Academy.
 It was first performed in Hainan province in China and tells the story of Huang Daopo, who learns and improves the Li People's textile techniques while living on Hainan Island.
 It consists of seven parts, combining the folk culture of the Li people with the Chinese textile culture, creating a legendary story about Huang Daopo from the collision and intermingling of cultures.
 Although it incorporates mythology, the main message of the whole play is to praise and celebrate the contribution made by Huang Daopo.
 Her image in this play is a laborious, kind, dedicated workwoman.

-A Weaver on the Horizonis a TV series that tells the story based on the turbulent society at the end of the Song Dynasty and tells the story of Huang Daopo, who was in exile on Hainan Island and learns textile techniques there.
+A Weaver on the Horizon is a TV series that tells the story based on the turbulent society at the end of the Song Dynasty and tells the story of Huang Daopo, who was in exile on Hainan Island and learns textile techniques there.
 She is portrayed in this series as a weaver from a poor family who, despite the injustice she suffered in the palace, still has a heart for the people and selflessly dedicates herself to saving the people in distress.